yukun-dong/how-to/Enable-Preview-Features-in-Teams-Toolkit.md

 - For how to use BICEP files in Teams toolkit, you can refer to [official BICEP document](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/) for help.

 ### Select Target Environment on Provision/Deploy/Publish/Preview
-As we introduce multi-environments concept in Teams toolkit, for all environment related operation, you will need to select the target environment to perform with.
+As we introduce multi-environments concept in Teams toolkit, for all environment related operations, you will need to select a target environment to perform with.
+The toolkit will prompt and ask for a target environment when needed.

 ![select-env](https://user-images.githubusercontent.com/10163840/137431518-31c5fa2d-7867-441b-ab90-c5f87f78e8b9.png)